2. Material accounting policies (Contd.)

 Subsequent to initial recognition, intangible assets with definite useful lives are reported at cost or deemed cost applied on transition to Ind AS, less accumulated amortisation and accumulated impairment losses.

 Intangible assets are evaluated for recoverability wherever there is any indication that their carrying value may not be recoverable.
-If any such indication exists, the recoverable amount is higher of fair value less costs to sell and value in use is determined on an individual asset basis under the asset that does not generate cash flow that are largely independent from the assets.
-In such cases, the recoverable amount is determined for the cash generating unit (CGU) to which the asset belongs.
+If any such indication exists, the recoverable amount being the higher of fair value less costs to sell and value in use is determined on an individual asset basis.
+In cases where the asset does not generate cash flows that are largely independent from

 If the recoverable value of an asset (CGU) is estimated to be less than its carrying amount, the carrying amount of the asset (CGU) is reduced to its recoverable value.
 An impairment loss is recognised in the statement of profit and loss.